-How Our Maryland Personal Injury Attorney Can Help with Your Case
+How Our Waldorf Personal Injury Lawyer Can Help with Your Case

 If you have been injured through another party’s negligence, it is likely that your focus is on your recovery so that you can get back to living your life and caring for your family.

 When you are trying to recover from your injuries and get your life back on track, you probably do not have the mental and emotional strength necessary to pursue an injury claim on your own.
-Our Maryland personal injury attorney, Matt Trollinger, can help take on your case so that you can keep your focus on getting better.
+Our Maryland personal injury attorney, Matt Trollinger at Trollinger Law, can help take on your case so that you can keep your focus on getting better.